oracle/macaron/docs/source/pages/tutorials/detect_malicious_package.rst

 Detecting malicious packages
 ----------------------------

 In this tutorial we show how to use Macaron to find malicious packages.
-Imagine you have found a Python package and you would like to add this as a dependency to your project, but you are not sure whether you can trust the maintainers or not.
-You can run Macaron to see if it can detect any malicious behavior.
+Imagine you’ve discovered a Python package you want to add as a dependency to your project, but you’re unsure whether you can trust its maintainers.
+In this case, you can run Macaron to see if it can detect any malicious behavior.
 Note that Macaron is an analysis tool and can either miss a malicious behavior or report a false positive.
-So, while we encourage you to use Macaron, you might still need to triage the results manually.

 .. list-table::
    :widths: 25